Sunak and Mordaunt consolidate status at front of Tory leadership race

 Rishi Sunak and Penny Mordaunt have maintained their places at the front of the Tory leadership race as Suella Braverman was eliminated.

-Foreign Secretary Liz Truss came in third but will hope to pick up votes from Ms Braverman’s supporters in the next round.
+Foreign Secretary Liz Truss came third on Thursday but hopes to pick up votes from Ms Braverman’s supporters in the next round, as Tories on the right of the party seek to rally round a single candidate.

+Ms Braverman, the Attorney General, is understood to be preparing to announce her support for Ms Truss instead of Kemi Badenoch, who is seen as the other right-wing hope to keep Mr Sunak or Ms Mordaunt out of No 10.

+Sources close to Ms Braverman told the PA news agency she made the decision after holding talks with Ms Truss.

 Ms Braverman had 27 votes, five fewer than she had in Wednesday’s first round of the contest despite the field being smaller on Thursday.